A-ASolutions/Magic-Feather-Books/magic_feather_books/README.md

 5- Use your default browser to paste the link.

-6- Once you have opened the app, you can use it to search for books in google books and save them to your BookShelf.
+6- Once the app is running, you can use it to search for books in google books and save them to your BookShelf.